0x00002a/AmmoMgr/README.md

 If you just want the ammo balancing part, no configuration is needed, just slap it in a PB and forget about it.

-This mods config for displaying on LCDs is a bit involved, see the top of the script for detailed instructions.
+This scripts config for displaying on LCDs is a bit involved, see the top of the script for detailed instructions.

 ### Docking via connectors